atanurdemir/gatekeeper/README.md

 1. **Setting up the configuration file:**

-Modify the `gates.yaml` file in the src/config directory to define your access control rules.
+Modify the `settings.yaml` file in the root directory to define your access control rules.
 Here's an example configuration:

 ```yaml
 gates: